Radiology Hringbraut and Fossvogur

 Feeling of confinement

-If you have a history of claustrophobia, it is important to talk to a radiologist before a study.
+If you have a history of claustrophobia, it is important to let us know before the study.

 Contrast: